 With each annual update of The Koh Samui Guide I add more and more to the safety section – clearly having left the “youthful infallibility” decade of my life behind.

-Mistake #10.
+Bonus: Mistake #11.
 Last drop of alcopop

 As confessed, I was drinking Bacardi Breezers in August 2003 (and thinking I was coooool).
 On my last day I ‘discovered’ Koh Samui rum at Magic Alambic Distillery (and have never touched another Breezer).